lbuthman/udacity-nanodegree/project_movie_website/README.md

 <h1>Movie Faves</h1>
  <p>Hello and welcome to the infamous Movie Faves website generator, courtesy of Udacity
- and me, Luke Buthman!
-Creating spiffy movie websites is easy, just enter your favorite movies below.</p>
+ and me, Luke Buthman!</p>

+<h3>Getting Started</h3>
+ <p>Creating spiffy movie websites is easy.
+To get started, open the python file called
+ entertainment_center.py.
+If you aren't sure how to open a Python file,
+ <a href="https://stackoverflow.com/questions/1522564/how-do-i-run-a-python-program">learn how here.</a></p>

+ <p>After the program is opened, it will ask you to input your favorite movies.
+Simply
- <p>When you are done and ready to make your website, simply type q or quit.
-Your html
- website will then be kneaded, tossed, and baked in no time.
+ type in each movie title, careful to be specific and use proper spelling (or you might find a new favorite movie by accident hehe).
+When you are done and ready to make your website, simply type q or quit.
+Your html website will then be kneaded, tossed, baked, and ready in no time.
 Have fun!
 Impress your friends!
 Rule the world!</p>

 <h3>Required dependencies</h3>
 This project uses some external wrappers (fancy word for python applications), and you